 The hallway opened up into a brand new room with three white couches, a wall-mounted tv with how much money everyone’s earned, and a glass door with Maro on the other side.
-It looked like the tiny room Maro was in was supposed to represent an airlock.
+I assumed the tiny room Maro was in was supposed to represent an airlock.

 Maro started pounding on the glass the moment he saw us.
 He spoke, but I couldn’t hear him.
 His face was red with anger.
 The airlock room filled up with smoke.
 We all watched in silence as the smoke cleared out.
 Maro was gone.